 SG Inventory is a list of Service Group(s).
 SG Inventory contains the information of these Service Group(s).
 SG Inventory SHALL be created or modified when a Service Group is established and SG Inventory SHALL be updated when Service Group is changed and corresponding part of SG Inventory SHALL be deleted when Service Group is released.
 CPNS Server SHALL store the SG Inventory of Service Groups which registered with the CPNS Server.
 PN GW SHALL store the SG Inventory of Service Groups which PNE(s) in the same PN belongs to.
 PNE SHALL store the SG Inventory of Service Groups which the PNE belongs to.

-SG Inventory contains the following information:

-SG ID

-SG description

-Entity ID of SG Owner

-Entity ID of SG member entities

 This is the format of SG Inventory in CPNS Server, PN GW and PNE.